DeepsDali/Weather-Forecast-Project/README.md

 1. When the app loads, the user is presented with a search input field and a submit button.
 2. The user enters their postcode in the search input field.
-3. Upon submitting the form, the app queries the postcode API to convert the postcode into geographic coordinates (latitude and longitude).
+3. Upon submitting the postcode, the app queries the postcode API to convert the postcode into geographic coordinates (latitude and longitude).
 4. The app then uses the coordinates to fetch weather data from the weather API.
 5. The received weather data is dynamically displayed in the app, including temperature, weather conditions, humidity, wind speed, etc.
 6. The user can input a new postcode at any time to fetch weather information for a different location.